How to transfer files using SSH

 3. Using SCP

 SSH is a secure protocol used for connecting to remote servers.
-Its commonly used by system admins to connect to remote servers on the local network or over the internet.
-VPS servers on cloud platforms such as GCP,AWS or Digitaloceans can be connected to using SSH.
+It's commonly used by system admins to connect to remote servers on the local network or over the internet.
+VPS servers on cloud platforms such as GCP, AWS, or DigitalOceans can be connected to using SSH.

 Connecting to a remote server via SSH does not offer any graphical user interface (GUI).
 After logging in to a remote server via SSH you are welcomed by the operating systems terminal.
-The ability of SSH to only load the terminal is advantageous by making the connection snappy and consuming lesser resources.
-This is why SSH is the most prefer method for remote connecting to smaller VPS servers and even large VPS servers that do not have GUI running.
-However the lack of a GUI makes transferring files a nightmare.
+The ability of SSH to only load the terminal is advantageous by making the connection snappy and consuming fewer resources.
+This is why SSH is the most preferred method for remote connecting to smaller VPS servers and even large VPS servers that do not have GUI running.
+However, the lack of a GUI makes transferring files a nightmare.
 I mean you can't drag and drop nor copy and paste.

 1. Using WinSCP

 WinSCP is so far my favorite way to transfer files via SSH.
 It offers an intuitive user interface for transferring files via SSH.
 WinSCP has a fairly simple graphical user interface compared to the rest.
-However winSCP is only available on windows.
+However, WinSCP is only available on Windows.

 WinSCP offers features such as the ability to save remote connection credentials which usually speeds up connecting time as you don't have to always remember login credentials to a remote machine.